Zach Pascal Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- The Jaguars are giving up 245.4 passing yards per game this season, the NFL's 16th-ranked pass defense.
+- The 245.4 yards per game the Jaguars are giving up through the air makes them the NFL's 16th-ranked pass defense.

-- With 23 passing TDs conceded this season, the Jaguars defense is ranked 10th in the league.
+- With 23 passing TDs allowed this season, the Jaguars defense is ranked 10th in the NFL.

 Recent Performances

-- Against the Raiders last week, Pascal was targeted two times and picked up eight yards on one reception.
+- In last week's outing against the Raiders, Pascal was targeted two times, totaling eight yards on one reception.

-- Pascal has grabbed two passes (on four targets) for 31 yards (10.3 per game) over his last three games.
+- In his last three games, Pascal has 31 receiving yards on two receptions (four targets), averaging 10.3 yards per game.

 Pascal's Indianapolis Teammates